 The exemption extends to BC businesses in any one of the four below categories and removes the need to file a program plan of their own or join Recycle BC’s program:

 - Businesses that have less than $1 million in annual revenues;

-- Businesses that supply less than 1,000 kg (one tonne) of packaging and printed paper to BC residents; or
+- Businesses that supply less than 1,000 kg (one tonne) of packaging and paper product to BC residents; or

 - Businesses that operate as a single point of retail sale and are not supplied or operated as part of a franchise, a chain or under a banner; or